Jadiker/little-updates/index.md

 Let's see if this works for displaying the image:

 ![an image of me with the people I played Softball with](Softball.jpg)

+Yay!
+Looks like it works.
+Cool.
+Thanks for the suggestion! :)

+Interview tomorrow for another startup-related program that you can only get into as a sophomore.
+We'll see what happens!